National arbitration laws

 Are there any restrictions?

-Parties can freely agree on the qualifications of arbitrators and enjoy autonomy in selecting arbitrators, as long as both parties have the right to select the same number of arbitrators.
+Parties can freely agree on the qualifications of arbitrators, restrict the eligibility criteria and enjoy autonomy in selecting arbitrators, as long as both parties have the right to select the same number of arbitrators.
 Provisions stipulating that one party can select more arbitrators than the other or that one party is precluded from selecting an arbitrator are invalid.

-Before the appointment of an arbitrator, he or she must disclose all facts and circumstances that would trigger reasonable doubts as to his or her impartiality or independence.
-The arbitrator bears the aforementioned obligation from the time of his or her appointment until the completion of the arbitral proceedings.
+Before the appointment of an arbitrator, they must disclose all facts and circumstances that would trigger reasonable doubts as to their impartiality or independence.
+The arbitrator bears the aforementioned obligation from the time of their appointment until the completion of the arbitral proceedings.

 In the event that the parties wish to appoint judges as members of the arbitral tribunal, the Code of Civil Procedure provides a specific procedure for their selection and appointment.